Setup Survey Block

 Set Up Survey Segment

-The application processes the Set Up Survey segment if the caller pressed 1 to accept the survey.
-Next, the application uses a Play Message block to thank the caller for taking the survey.
+The application processes the Set Up Survey segment if the customer pressed 1 to accept the survey.
+Next, the application uses a Play Message block to thank the customer for taking the survey.

-Next, place a Setup Survey block before the call is routed to an agent.
-Select the Post agent: Survey will start after talking to an agent option and enter the DN of the survey application.
+Next, place a Setup Survey block before the interaction is routed to an agent.
+For this example, we'll select the Post agent: Survey will start after talking to an agent option.
+Our example is based on a voice interaction, so we'll also enter the DN of the survey application.
 The example shown below uses the DN 5555, but your survey application might use a different DN.
 Optionally, you can enable the check box to specify the DN as a variable.

-The call forwards to the survey application.
+The interaction forwards to the survey application.
 See the Creating the Survey Application section for more information.

 No Survey Segment

-The application processes the No Survey segment if the caller pressed 2 to decline the survey.
+The application processes the No Survey segment if the customer pressed 2 to decline the survey.

 Place a Setup Survey block and select Setup was offered but it was rejected.